mvescovo/moviehotness/README.md

 # moviehotness
 A simple app to display popular and highest rated movies according to themoviedb.org API.
 Primarly this app was for learning and is not intended to solve any interesting problems.
 The usefulness is limited to viewing these lists and then saving movies to a local favourites database, and also sharing movies via any available means on the installed device.
 Movies saved locally are available offline.
-The app is also optimised for tablets.<br>
+The app is also optimised for tablets.<br><br>
 **NOTE:**<br>
 By default the app will be set to "mockDebug" which loads mock data.
 To switch to "prodDebug" and load live data follow these steps in Android Studio:<br>
 1. Go to "View" -> "Tool Windows" -> "Build Variants"<br>
-2. Under "Build Variant" select "prodDebug"<br>
+2. Under "Build Variant" select "prodDebug"<br><br>
 I'm not aware of a way to change the default from simply alphabetical.
 There seems to be a ticket open for this here: https://code.google.com/p/android/issues/detail?id=64917